Piecewise-analytic interfaces with weakly singular points of arbitrary order always scatter: Weakly singular points always scatter

 {\bf Proof of Theorems \ref{TH} and \ref{TH2}.} Let $O\in \partial D$ be a weakly singular point.
 We first note that the jump condition (\ref{q}) applies to the potentials given in (\ref{setting}), since $|q(O)-1|+|\partial_1q(O)|> 0$.
 By Lemma \ref{D.1} and the unique continuation, $u^{in}$ vanishes identically in $\R^2$ if $u^{sc}$ vanishes identically, which contradicts our assumption.
 Hence, an analytical potential with a weakly singular point lying on the boundary of the contrast function's support always scatters.
 This proves the first assertion of Theorem \ref{TH}.
 If the total field $u$ can be analytically continued from $\R^2\backslash\overline{D}$ to $B_\epsilon(O)$ for some $\epsilon>0$, one can get the same system as (\ref{transmission}), where $w_1$ is now replaced by the extension of $u$ satisfying the Helmholtz equation with the wavenumber $\kappa^2$.
 By Lemma \ref{D.1} we get $u\equiv 0$, implying that $u^{sc}$ can be extended to an entire radiation solution to the Helmholtz equation.
 Hence we obtain the vanishing of $u^{sc}$ and thus also the vanishing of $u^{in}$, which is impossible.
 This proves the second assertion of Theorem \ref{TH} by applying Lemma \ref{D.1}.
 The local uniqueness result of Theorem \ref{TH2} follows directly from the second assertion of Theorem \ref{TH}.

 \begin{remark} Lemma \ref{D.1} does not hold true if the curve $\Gamma$ is analytic at $O$.
-Counterexamples can be constructed when $\Gamma$ is a line segment or a circle (see \cite[Remark 3.3]{EH2017}, \cite[Section 4]{LHY} and \cite{CPJ}).
-We conjecture that Lemma \ref{D.1} remains valid even under the weaker assumption that $O\in\Gamma$ is a non-analytical point and $q_1\neq q_2$ are two constants.
-In the present paper we only consider a piecewise analytic interface which is not $C^\infty$-smooth at $O$.
-The proof for non-analytical points requires novel mathematical arguments. \end{remark}
+Counterexamples can be constructed when $\Gamma$ is a line segment or a circle (see \cite[Remark 3.3]{EH2017}, \cite[Section 4]{LHY} and \cite{CPJ}). \tcr{ We conjecture that Lemma \ref{D.1} remains valid even under the weaker assumptions: \begin{description} \item[] {\rm Conjecture: Let $\Gamma:=\{x_2=f^\pm(x_1),\; x_1\lessgtr 0\}$ where $f^\pm$ are real-analytic functions for $x_1\lessgtr 0$.
+Suppose that $\Gamma$ is $C^\infty$-smooth but not real-analytic at $O$.
+Suppose further that $q_1\neq q_2$ are two (complex) constants and that $w_j$ are two solutions to \eqref{transmission}.
+Then it holds that $w_1=w_2\equiv 0$ in $B_1$. } \end{description}} In the present paper we only consider a piecewise analytic interface which is not $C^\infty$-smooth at $O$.
+The proof for $C^\infty$-smooth boundaries with a non-analytical point requires novel mathematical arguments. \end{remark}